coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

    `Tendermint's broadcast API
    <https://tendermint.com/docs/tendermint-core/using-tendermint.html#broadcast-api>`_.
-   ``mode=async`` means the HTTP response will come back immediately, before Tendermint asks BigchainDB Server to check the validity of the transaction (a second time).
+   ``mode=async`` means the HTTP response will come back immediately, before Tendermint asks corechaindb Server to check the validity of the transaction (a second time).
-   ``mode=sync`` means the HTTP response will come back after Tendermint gets a response from BigchainDB Server regarding the validity of the transaction.
+   ``mode=sync`` means the HTTP response will come back after Tendermint gets a response from corechaindb Server regarding the validity of the transaction.
    ``mode=commit`` means the HTTP response will come back once the transaction is in a committed block.